hsanson/chrome-pass/README.md

  passwords and username list.
 This file is usually located at ~/.config/google-chrome/NativeMessagingHosts folder and MUST be named *com.piaotech.chrome.extension.pass.json*.
-- The nativePass script has a helper method to generate the native host manifest *nativePass install [extension id]* so use it to generate the manifest.
+- The chrome_pass script has a helper method to generate the native host manifest *chrome_pass install [extension id]* so use it to generate the manifest.
 If you do not give it am [extension id] it will generate the manifest with the id of the extension from the chrome web store.
 - Another possible issue is that the manifest contents does not match your
   system:
-  - Ensure the *path* contains the absolute path to the location of the nativePass wrapper script.
+  - Ensure the *path* contains the absolute path to the location of the chrome_pass wrapper script.
   - Ensure the *allowed_origins* contains the URI with the exact extension ID installed in Chrome.
 To get the extension ID simply browse chrome:
     //extensions and look for the ID of the chrome-pass extension installed.

 ## Note about python-gnupg

-It has been found that the nativePass application is unable to decrypt the gpg passwords with some newer versions of python-gnupg.
+It has been found that the chrome_pass application is unable to decrypt the gpg passwords with some newer versions of python-gnupg.
 I can verify that the plugin works without issues when using gnupg module version 0.3.9 found by default in Ubuntu 16.04LTS.